miklevin/MikeLev.in/_posts/2023-05-21-bippity-boppity-bourgeoisie-can-ai-revolt-not-be-bloody.md

 is a bit stifled now because rich people can't cast it.

 Honesty, neither can the most poor people.
-The downtrodden won't have modern enough PCs to run Window 10 or 11 well, especially not with the Microsoft Store sufficient for the Hypervisor activation trick when Ubuntu 20.04 is installed.
+The downtrodden won't have modern enough PCs to run Window 10 or 11 well like [PaulGydos](/paulgydos/), especially not with the Microsoft Store sufficient for the Hypervisor activation trick when Ubuntu 20.04 is installed.

 Hmmm.
 So what kind of spell have I taught people to cast?
 What kind of people have I written a spell for if not the rich and not for the poor?
 It must be